Polly Hill (economist)

 Polly Hill (14 June 1914 – 21 August 2005) was a British social anthropologist of West Africa, and an Emeritus Fellow of Clare Hall, Cambridge.

 Life and career

-Hill came from a family of distinguished academics – her father, A. V. Hill, had earned a Nobel prize in physiology.
-Her mother Margaret Hill was a daughter of the economist John Neville Keynes, and sister of the economist John Maynard Keynes and the surgeon Geoffrey Keynes.
-Her own brothers were the physiologist David Keynes Hill and the oceanographer Maurice Hill, while her sister Janet married the immunologist John Herbert Humphrey.
+Hill came from a family of distinguished academics – her father, A. V. Hill, had earned a Nobel Prize in physiology and her mother Margaret Hill was a leading social reformer.
+Hill's maternal grandfather was economist John Neville Keynes, and maternal uncles were economist John Maynard Keynes and surgeon Geoffrey Keynes.
+Her brothers were the physiologist David Keynes Hill and the oceanographer Maurice Hill, while her sister Janet married the immunologist John Herbert Humphrey.